daniel-sanche/AppClips/README.md

 AppClips
 =====================

 AppClips is a library that allows you to easily install webclips onto the user's homescreen.
 This can be useful for launching 3rd party apps, or for launching your own app into different contexts using url schemes.
-This library was inspired by this conversation on [Stack Overflow](http://stackoverflow.com/questions/2338035/installing-a-configuration-profile-on-iphone-programmatically)
+This tool was inspired by a conversation on [Stack Overflow](http://stackoverflow.com/questions/2338035/installing-a-configuration-profile-on-iphone-programmatically)

 ##Set Up